Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/model-optimization.rst

   * ``ordered`` - if the palettized images were named ``{number}-{name}``, changes the palettized node name to ``name``.
 Primarily used with ``texture-cards`` stage.
+* ``exclusions`` - optional, list of strings (can be joined together by commas ``,``).
+Default empty.
+  The images with the same name of an exclusion will not be added into the palette.
+If this argument is used, it is recommended to put palettize step before optimize step to not have to do guesswork for the image names.

 Example
 ~~~~~~~